 Most employers realize that University is not an easy thing to complete successfully; often they will be better at recognizing your potential than you will.

 More often than not employers understand that graduates still have a lot to learn within the job itself, and they are not looking to hire the completed article.
 It is important to be brave in new situations, apply for a job you want; even if you do think it might be a bit too far out of your reach.
 What is the worst that could happen?
 You might even make it to an interview!

-The situation for an interview is the same, in my opinion you could never have enough practise in an interview environment.
+The employability situation for an interview is the same, in my opinion, you could never have enough practice in an interview environment.

-The best way to overcome nerves is to attend as many interviews as possible, by doing this you will also have experience of holding out for something that you really want.
+The best way to overcome employability nerves is to attend as many interviews as possible, by doing this you will also have the experience of holding out for something that you want.

-You may have heard this before, most likely from your parents, but the old adage ‘the world doesn’t owe you anything’ is unfortunately true.
-For the lucky few a good job may land on your lap, but for the vast majority you’ll have to go out there and work hard to earn one.
+You may have heard this before regarding employability, most likely from your parents, but the adage ‘the world doesn’t owe you anything’ is unfortunately true.
+For the lucky few a good job may land on your lap, but for the vast majority, you’ll have to go out there and work hard to earn one.

 Being proactive and doing whatever you can to improve on your current situation is bound to have a positive effect on your search for employment.
 Whether that is checking whether your CV is up to date, and is stylistically correct, or preparing varying cover letters that you can use for different job roles.

-Many people will come out of University without a firm grasp on what it is they actually want to do vocationally.
-In these instances, it is always better to seek professional advice rather than wandering aimlessly into the job market.
-Your university will have a careers advice service where they will have people who understand employability inside out, find out where they are located and get yourself an acquainted with the service.
+Many people will come out of University without a firm grasp on what it is they want to do vocationally.
+In these instances, it is always better to seek professional advice rather than wandering into the job market.
+Your university will have a career advice service where they will have people who understand employability inside out, find out where they are located, and get yourself acquainted with the service.